dagraham/etm-dgraham/README.md

       - Begin:
           - Either select an item (event, task, note or existing action) on which the action should be based.
 The summary and `@i` entry from the item will be used for the new action.
-          - Or create a new item with the action type character `$` and a summary for the new action.
+          - Or create a new item with the action type character `~` and a summary for the new action.
 An `@i` entry is recommended but can be added later.
+Save and select the new action.
       - Start the timer.
       - Pause/resume the timer as often as desired.
       - Finish the timer to record the action.
 The entry will contain: